James Webb Space Telescope: Launch

 The launch (designated Ariane flight VA256) took place as scheduled at 12:20 UTC on 25 December 2021 on an Ariane 5 rocket that lifted off from the Guiana Space Centre in French Guiana.
 The telescope was confirmed to be receiving power, starting a two-week deployment phase of its parts and traveling to its target destination.
-The telescope was released from the upper stage 27 minutes 7 seconds after launch, beginning a 30-day adjustment to place the telescope in a Lissajous orbit around the L2 Lagrange point.
+The telescope was released from the upper stage 27 minutes 7 seconds after launch, beginning a 30-day adjustment to place the telescope in a Lissajous orbit around the L_{2} Lagrange point.

-The telescope was launched with slightly less speed than needed to reach its final orbit, and slowed down as it travelled away from Earth, in order to reach L_{2} with only the velocity needed to enter its orbit there.
+The telescope was launched with slightly less speed than needed to reach its final orbit, and slowed as it travelled away from Earth, so it reached L_{2} with only the velocity needed to enter its orbit there.
 The telescope reached L_{2} on 24 January 2022.
 The flight included three planned course corrections to adjust its speed and direction.
-This is because the observatory could recover from underthrust (going too slowly), but could not recover from overthrust (going too fast) – to protect highly temperature-sensitive instruments, the sunshield must remain between telescope and Sun, so the spacecraft could not turn around or use its thrusters to slow down.
+This is because the observatory could recover from underthrust (going too slowly), but could not recover from overthrust (going too fast)– to protect highly temperature-sensitive instruments, the sunshield must remain between the telescope and the Sun, so the spacecraft could not turn around or use its thrusters to slow down.

-An orbit is unstable, so JWST needs to use propellant to maintain its halo orbit around L2 (known as station-keeping) to prevent the telescope from drifting away from its orbital position.
+An orbit is unstable, so JWST needs to use propellant to maintain its halo orbit around L_{2} (known as station-keeping) to prevent the telescope from drifting away from its orbital position.
 It was designed to carry enough propellant for 10 years, but the precision of the Ariane 5 launch and the first midcourse correction were credited with saving enough onboard fuel that JWST may be able to maintain its orbit for around 20 years instead.
 Space.com called the launch "flawless".